 Eyman Associates’ attorneys have a long and successful track record in assisting clients in developing, implementing, financing and defending various Medicaid funding programs, including waiver-based payment mechanisms (such as uncompensated care pools and delivery system reform incentive pools), disproportionate share hospital (DSH) and upper payment limit (UPL) programs, graduate medical education (GME) payments, and supplemental physician payments.

 As these directed payments have been implemented nationwide, CMS has signaled a desire to review this authority and potentially issue rulemaking.
-We are closely following all developments in this space to provide our clients with the most accurate and up to date information.
+We are closely following all developments in this area to provide our clients with the most accurate and up to date opportunities for funding through managed care.
 Refer below to the latest updates and most relevant resources on Directed Payments.